cs-4241-2024/a3-persistence/README.md

 http://a3-harbar20.glitch.me

+## Description

+This is a simple web application that allows users to add items to their grocery list.

 Include a very brief summary of your project here.
 Images are encouraged, along with concise, high-level text.
 Be sure to include:

 - the goal of the application